 Get to know your breasts

-Become familiar with the natural shape and feel of your own breasts and what is normal for you so that you can be aware of any changes.
+Become familiar with the natural shape and feel of your own breasts, so you can be aware of any changes that may occur.

 - Look for any changes in the size and shape of your breasts, skin colour, the way your breasts feel, or the sudden appearance of a raised thickening or lump in your breast or armpit.